 In 2015 the Pontifical Council for Culture formed a group of 37 female consultants from around the world to advise it on matters ranging from neuroscience to sports.
 Italian Cardinal Gianfranco Ravasi, President of the Pontifical Council for Culture, was acting on Pope Francis's insistence on boosting the role of women in the Vatican.
 This Consultation Group is meant “to ensure that women’s voices and points of view don’t fall on deaf ears, but rather are appreciated and acknowledged.”
 It would be commendable if each bishop and each parish priest were to take the Pope’s example.
 So far, I do not know of any equivalent consultation group on a diocesan level.

-Do you think women should be ordained priests?
+Should women be ordained priests?

 The issue of the ordination of women is a very complex one.
 What Christ intended cannot so easily be ascertained.
 Unfortunately, the only light concerning what Christ intended is only shed by the Church itself, and the Church is a political institution, often served by a patriarchal system, which makes it difficult to establish what Christ truly intended.
 I should say that I am not happy with the so-called ‘theological’ reasons put forward for not ordaining women.
 I tend to think that Jesus’ choice of men was made for cultural reasons, not for theological ones.
 This means that the reason so far given by those involved is not theological, but cultural.
 I would not go so far as to say that the Church has misrepresented Christ.
 If I were to conclude that the decision for women’s ordination ought to be taken on pastoral grounds, I would still have to say that most cultures are unprepared for it.
 For instance, if it had to be introduced, I would think that Malta is not yet ready for it.
 Women in the priesthood would surely suffer.
 I have friends who minister as priests in Anglican, Lutheran or Reformed Churches, who complain that they are often left out of the decision-making process, and that they have to remind their male colleagues that their gendered point of view is not being taken seriously.